xanni99/Baking-Simulation--T1A3-Terminal-Application/README.md

 ### 5. Add a Recipe

+The 5th feature of the Baker3000 baking simulation, is the ability for the user to add their own recipe (that contains the machine's stored ingredients).

 ### 6. Clean Machine

 The 6th feature of the Baker3000 baking simulation is the ability to clean the machine.
 When the user input == '5', immediately runs a cleaning cycle (if there are enough ingredients).
 This is created using a imple if else statement.